ichilton/bytemark-bigv-api-doc/content/api/virtual_machines.md

 Replace ACC_ID with the account id or name, GROUP_ID with the group id (or default) and ID with the id of the virtual machine.

+The rules for what can be changed on a running vm are currently complex - the simple advice is to power down a machine before making changes to an existing vm.

 ## Attributes